 What you can expect from this article...

-The best way to see the Lake is on a 2 day tour.
-These can be arranged in the big cities such as Copablanca and Puno or you can arrange them prior to arriving with companies such as Gadventures.
+The best way to see the Lake is on a 2 day Titicaca tour.
+These can be arranged in the larger cities such as Copablanca and Puno or you can arrange them prior to arriving with companies such as Gadventures.

 Floating Islands of Uros

-Cooking is done in big clay pots over an open fire which is obviously a considerable fire hazard given the make up of the island.
+Cooking is done in big clay pots over an open fire which is obviously a considerable fire hazard given the makeup of the island.
 They chew reeds which have some nutrition and fluid in them as well as catch fish and eat duck eggs and ducks that they shoot with home-made rifles.
 They then exchange some of their wares at rural markets on other islands and mainland in order to get vegetables and supplies for cooking.

 The friendly local island inhabitants took great pleasure in dressing us up in their colourful clothes and then taking us for a boat ride in their reed boat which was great fun, if a little touristy.

-- People are not truly considered part of the society until they are married!
+- People are not truly considered part of society until they are married!
 Therefore they are not welcome at local celebrations and ceremonies until they tie the knot!

 - Whilst many will meet their future partners at school, others will host secret parties and typical flirting involves the men throwing a stone at the ground near the girl they like and then flashing a torchlight at them in the dark!
 Mind you, might beat some of the chat up lines I’ve had in the past..!